netgroup-polito/mdo2frog4/README.md

 	$ sudo apt-get install python-pip
 	$ sudo pip install gunicorn falcon cython requests

-## How to configure the Virtualizer
+## How to configure the Mdo2frog4

-The Virtualizer reads its configuration from the file [./config/configuration.ini](config/configuration.ini), which must be properly edited before starting the Virtualizer itself.
+The Mdo2frog4 reads its configuration from the file [./config/configuration.ini](config/configuration.ini), which must be properly edited before starting the Mdo2frog4 itself.
+Mdo2frog4 export a abstract vision of the domain managed by the frog4 orchestrator.
+This abstract vision must be configured before starting the Mdo2frog4 and the MdO.
+In the file template.xml all vm images must be set with correct type and ports.
+In that way when MdO will get the abstract vision of the domain, will save which vm can be launched and how many ports it can have.
+Every port that the virtualizer must export through its northbound interface, must be set in the file setted as PortFile in the configuration file and in the file
+[./port_info.xml]port_info.xml.

-## How to run the Virtualizer
+## How to run the Mdo2frog4

 	$ gunicorn -b ip:port virtualizer:api